pytorch/pytorch.github.io/_posts/2020-08-11-efficient-pytorch-io-library-for-large-datasets-many-files-many-gpus.md

 * [tensorcom](https://github.com/NVLabs/tensorcom) is a library supporting distributed data augmentation and RDMA to GPU.

-* [webdataset-examples](https://github.com/tmbdev/webdataset-examples) contains an example (and soon more examples) of how to use WebDataset in practice.
+* [pytorch-imagenet-wds](https://github.com/tmbdev/pytorch-imagenet-wds) contains an example of how to use WebDataset with ImageNet, based on the PyTorch ImageNet example.

 * [Bigdata 2019 Paper with Benchmarks](https://arxiv.org/abs/2001.01858)